-- The estimated capital and operating costs of the Project; - The economic costs and benefits to industry and the wider community, including directly affected enterprises.
-Analysis should be conducted at local, regional, State and National levels; and - Regional social impacts including community disruption, related land use changes, employment, skills development and any workforce accommodation issues.
+- The estimated capital and operating costs of the Project;13 - The economic costs and benefits to industry and the wider community, including directly affected enterprises.
+Analysis should be conducted at local, regional, state and national levels. - Regional social impacts including, but not limited to,14 community disruption, related land use changes, employment, skills development and any workforce accommodation issues.

-1.4 ALTERNATIVES TO THE PROJECT
+1.4 ALTERNATIVES TO THE PROJECT15